Small Business Administration Needs to Improve Collaboration to Implement Its Expanded Role

 Agency Affected: Small Business Administration

 Comments: SBA has consulted with Commerce and the Export-Import Bank and has begun to identify ways to increase sharing of client information deemed useful for SBA, Commerce, and the Export-Import Bank, as GAO recommended in January 2013; however, this effort has not been fully implemented with a functioning system for sharing client information.
 In field visits during August and September 2013, GAO found that agencies continue to share some client information on an ad hoc basis.
 However, as GAO reported in January 2013, confidentiality concerns continue to limit information sharing, and GAO found no evidence at the time that SBA had consulted with the other agencies to identify ways to increase information sharing.
 In June 2013, SBA and the Export-Import Bank entered into a memorandum of understanding (MOU) that implements the U.S. Global Business Solutions Initiative in 2014 to work with lenders to deliver trade and investment financing products to small businesses.
-In November 2014, SBA noted that since it signed the U.S. Global Business Solutions Initiative MOU in June 2013, SBA and the Export-Import Bank had continued to work in partnership on the initiative, which includes sharing information regularly on the initiative's baseline information and current status regarding the number and type of loans to small business exporters.
-In addition, both the Department of Commerce's Commercial Service and the Export-Import Bank have transitioned to the use of new client management software, which could facilitate systematic sharing of client information.
+In November 2014, SBA noted that since it signed the U.S. Global Business Solutions Initiative MOU in June 2013, SBA and the Export-Import Bank had continued to work in partnership on the initiative, which includes sharing information regularly on the initiative?s baseline information and current status regarding the number and type of loans to small business exporters.
+In addition, both the Department of Commerce?s Commercial Service and the Export-Import Bank have transitioned to the use of new client management software, which could facilitate systematic sharing of client information.
 SBA noted in November 2014 that its intra-agency Impact Evaluation Working Group planned to determine general constraints SBA has regarding sharing information with other federal agencies.
 According to SBA, this working group is developing guidance on how, if at all, SBA is able to share customer data with other agencies while complying with the Privacy Act.
-In February 2016, SBA reaffirmed its agreement with GAO's recommendation and noted that, as funding allows, it plans to investigate the procurement of the same client information software used by other federal export promotion agencies in order to facilitate information sharing.
-SBA also noted that the lapse in the Export-Import Bank's authority in June 2015 hampered further coordination on information sharing.
-Although efforts are underway, SBA has yet to demonstrate that it has identified ways to share specific client information with Commerce and the Export-Import Bank.
+In September 2016, SBA officials told GAO that they continue to investigate the procurement of client information software programs used by other federal export promotion agencies in order to facilitate information sharing on a nationwide level, but that the implementation of client information software programs would depend on SBA funding.
+Nevertheless, SBA has yet to demonstrate that it has identified ways to share specific client information with Commerce and the Export-Import Bank.
 Without greater sharing of client information where possible, federal agencies will likely be hampered in their ability to collaborate and to ensure they efficiently manage export promotion services and leverage resources appropriately.
 This recommendation is also included in GAO's Action Tracker, an online tool for monitoring the progress executive branch agencies and Congress have made in addressing the actions identified in GAO's annual reports on duplication, overlap, and fragmentation in the federal government.